This post was most recently updated on March 23rd, 2020

 I recently visited Coeur D’Alene, Idaho, for the first time on a getaway with my husband.
-While we had a wonderful time, I kept thinking it was a place our kids would have loved!
-So now I’m sharing why I believe Coeur D’Alene is one of the best places to take your family, so you don’t wait till your kids are grown like I did!
+While we had a wonderful time, I kept thinking it was a place our kids would have loved.
+So now I’m sharing why I believe Coeur D’Alene is one of the best places to take your family, so you don’t wait till your kids are grown like I did.
 I guarantee you’ll find something for everyone.
+And don’t forget to take a camera, especially a waterproof digital camera, as that will record your special memories!

 1. Coeur D’Alene has a big, beautiful lake by the same name